Venice Film Festival 2019 highlights | DW | 27.08.2019

 7. Winners of the 2019 honorary award

-The winner of the Golden Lion will not be decided until the evening of September 7.
+The winner of the Golden Lion will not be decided until the final evening on September 7.
 However, two winners have already been chosen.
-The Spanish director Pedro Almodóvar and the British actress Julie Andrews will be awarded the Honorary Lion for Life's Work.
+The Spanish director Pedro Almodóvar and the British actress Julie Andrews will be awarded the Honorary Lion for their lives' work.
 Almodóvar's new film Sorrow and Glory is currently shown in many cinemas worldwide.
-Julie Andrews became world famous in 1964 as Mary Poppins, and won an Oscar for her portrayal as the beloved nanny.
+Julie Andrews became world famous in 1964 as Mary Poppins, and won an Oscar for her portrayal of the beloved nanny.

 8. Classics in a classic place: Venezia Classici